lostfictions/peerio-icebear/docs/CONTRIBUTING.md

 Cucumber ftw.

 #### Think about performance.
-No need to go crazy, but try to figure which parts of your code are likely to get executed a lot and make them performant.
+No need to go over the top, but try to figure which parts of your code are likely to get executed a lot and make them performant.